 I won’t bore you with details about my trip there from 2014.
 Mostly because it was two hours spent walking around with my friend saying, “Oh, will you take a picture of me by this rock?” and then taking pictures of my friend when she asked, “Hey!
 Will you take a picture of me on this ledge?”
 And then we left.
 Because once the profile-picture-taking-game was over, we ran out of ways to entertain ourselves.
 “The Grand Canyon seems like more a ‘family’ vacation spot,” we said – whatever that means.
 Like it’s the equivalent to Sea World.

-We checked out of our hotel in Las Vegas that morning, rented a car, and embarked on our journey through the desert.
+Kyle and I checked out of our hotel in Las Vegas that morning, rented a car, and embarked on our journey through the desert.
 (Note how I used the word “embarked” because it sounds much more fun and adventure-y than telling you we dragged each other out of bed, grumbled a lot because it was seven AM and then argued about what kind of music to listen to in the car.)

 We also bought matching sunglasses at one of the touristy shops at the hotel.
 See?
 Fun and adventure-y.